-San Camp is one such camp that year after year quite literally pops up in the desert.
-The camp is only seasonal through dry season from April until October each year and when the camp is not open, it entirely disappears.
+San Camp is one such camp and year after year it quite literally pops up in the desert.
+The camp is seasonal, operating only through the dry season (April – October).
+When the camp is not open, it entirely disappears and reappears each year in a new location.

-There are just seven tents at the camp which iconically line the landscape on the edge of the salt pans in the Kalahari desert.
-The white canvas tents might look simple from the outside, but as you step inside you enter a bygone era of what the term safari really encompasses: an expedition in to the wilderness.
+There are just seven tents at the camp, nestled into the landscape of the edge of the Kalahari desert.
+These white canvas tents might look simple from the outside, but inside it is an entirely different story.
+As you enter, you step inside a bygone era of original safaris.
+It is here where you grasp what a safari really encompasses: an expedition into the wilderness.

-The 1940s safari tents are decked out with real life treasures and trinkets – ranging from old books telling the tales of bushmen to childhood photographs of the owner’s time as a child in Africa.
+The 1940s safari tents are decked out with real-life treasures and trinkets.
+It is these small details that have the largest impact.
+Inside you will find old books telling the tales of bushmen to childhood photographs belonging to the owner.

-Breakfast, lunch and dinner are all served in the main tent as you enter the lodge and it is here where you will find an endless array of boardgames, books, and booze – the perfect way to wind down by the fire after a day of adventures and discovery.
+Breakfast, lunch and dinner are all served in the main tent as you enter the lodge.
+It is here where you will find an endless array of board games, books, and booze.
+This is the perfect way to wind down after a day of adventures and discovery.

 Inside the main tent you will also find the tea room, characterised by its’ many Moroccan rugs that line the floor, combined with endless cushions to kick back and unwind, all the while indulging in a high tea offering before setting off for evening game drive.